Dependable Fishing Rods

 Are you in the market for new fishing rods?

-I have a list below of different brand names that we use now and in the past.
 Most rods are reliable; it just comes down to which brand you want to purchase.
-This page is about family fishing.
+This page is about family fishing – not the pros.

 Do you need advise on fishing rods?
 If you are in the market to buy a spinning rod in the near future, you may want to read this so you can make an educated decision.

 Spinning rods are versatile compared to bait casting rods, and are used by all ages and all skill levels.
 Beginners can learn in a few minutes, yet these rods are sophisticated enough for someone who is highly skilled in the sport.
 Spinning rods can lure and land all but the largest fish in various situations which make them very popular.

 Spinning rods can be purchased in various sizes and could catch anything from a small bluegill up to large blue marlin, depending on what you purchased.

 Anglers can use spinning rods for trolling, and bottom-fishing in a pinch – but are perfect for casting lures or bait.
 Spinning rods were developed to replace more difficult bait casting rigs which can easily develop line tangles or “bird nests.”

 Spinning rods are so versatile that they can be used for the three major types of fishing.
 “Trolling” is when you pull a lure behind a boat at a specific speed, “still fishing” or “vertical jigging” is when you fish off the bottom or higher up usually on a boat, and “casting” if of course using lures and live bait.
 If you rig a spinning rod with a bobber and a weight you can even cast a tiny fly.